serhatsoyer/py4Me/README.md

     - Some [*pandas*](https://pandas.pydata.org) operations including *apply*, *drop_duplicates*, and *sort_values*

 ### To Do List
-- Study and demonstrate working on AWS basics
 - Create and use detailed *Requirements* file

 ### My Other Study Repos